VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/README.md

 ## Reproducibility
 To reproduce the analyses:

-1- Ensure the input/ folder is in the same directory as the notebook.
-Download the input data placed in data/input/.
+*Ensure the input/ and output/ folders are in the same directory as the notebook* 1- Download the input data placed in data/input/.
 2- Open the notebook BRBseq_analysis.Rmd
 3- Run all code chunks sequentially from top to bottom
 4- All generated results will automatically appear in data/output/